natwonglakhon/main/_posts/2026-05-14-California-Housing.md

 ![Error Map](https://github.com/natwonglakhon/House_price_modelling/blob/main/images/error_map.png?raw=true)

 This makes intuitive sense.
 Urban and coastal markets are more volatile and harder to predict from census block features alone.
 Latitude and longitude are in the model, but they do not carry explicit information about distance to a city centre or distance to the coast.
 This finding directly motivates the feature engineering in the next section.

+From a practical perspective, these are precisely the regions where valuation accuracy is most important because they contain many high-value properties and more active markets.
+This suggests that additional location-specific features or external datasets could provide the greatest improvement in future iterations of the model.

 ---

 ## IV.
-Modelling with Aggregated Features
+Improving Valuation Through Feature Engineering

 Based on the residual analysis, several new features are engineered to give the models better spatial and structural information.